cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - The active signal is driven by a different a value in the following conditions.

-  -  The active signal is driven by value '1', when the START bitfield is '1' in the REG_TIM0_CMD CSR.
+  -  The active signal is driven by value '1', when the START bitfield is '1' in the REG_TIM[0-3]_CMD CSR.

-  -  The active signal is driven by value '0'. when the START bitfield is '0' and STOP bitfield is '1' in the REG_TIM0_CMD CSR.
+  -  The active signal is driven by value '0'. when the START bitfield is '0' and STOP bitfield is '1' in the REG_TIM[0-3]_CMD CSR.

-- The update signal is always driven by the value UPDATE bitfield in the REG_TIM0_CMD CSR and controller reset signal is driven by the value RESET bitfield in the REG_TIM0_CMD CSR.
+- The update signal is always driven by the value UPDATE bitfield in the REG_TIM[0-3]_CMD CSR and controller reset signal is driven by the value RESET bitfield in the REG_TIM[0-3]_CMD CSR.
 - These signals are parsed to all sub modules in the following conditions

-  - if START bitfield is 0 in the REG_TIM0_CMD CSR.
+  - if START bitfield is 0 in the REG_TIM[0-3]_CMD CSR.

-  - if START bitfield is '1' in the REG_TIM0_CMD CSR and active signal is '1'.
+  - if START bitfield is '1' in the REG_TIM[0-3]_CMD CSR and active signal is '1'.
 When the Timer starts for the first time.

 Input Stage
 ^^^^^^^^^^^
-- Input stage receives the ext_sig_i and based on CSR configurations, it selects the clock, input pin and operating mode to generate the output event signal.
+- Input stage receives the input (i.e ext_sig_i and PWM output signals of all the 4 timers) and based on CSR configurations, it selects the clock, input pin and operating mode to generate the output event signal.
-- Input stage uses the bitfield INSEL in REG_TIM0_CFG CSR and selects a signal from a set of signals in ext_sig_i.
+- Input stage uses the bitfield INSEL in REG_TIM[0-3]_CFG CSR and selects a signal from a set of signals in ext_sig_i.
-- Input stage uses the bitfield CLKSEL in REG_TIM0_CFG CSR and decides whether the input will be either in sync with the rising edge of the low_speed_clk_i or in sync with the ref clock.
+- Input stage uses the bitfield CLKSEL in REG_TIM[0-3]_CFG CSR and decides whether the input will be either in sync with the rising edge of the low_speed_clk_i or in sync with the ref clock.
-- At every positive edge of the selected clock and selected input signal, Input stage uses the bitfield MODE in REG_TIM0_CFG CSR to generate output event signal according to the below information.
+- At every positive edge of the selected clock and selected input signal, Input stage uses the bitfield MODE in REG_TIM[0-3]_CFG CSR to generate output event signal according to the below information.

   - If MODE is 3’b000